darktable-org/dtdocs/content/module-reference/processing-modules/lut-3D.md

 masking: true
 ---

+Transform RGB values with a 3D LUT file.

 A 3D LUT is a tridimensional table that is used to transform a given RGB value into another RGB value.
 It is normally used for film simulation and color grading.

 This module accepts `.cube`, `.3dl`, `.png` (haldclut) and `.gmz` files.
 Uncompressed 3D LUT data is not saved in the database or the XMP file, but is instead saved to the 3D LUT file path inside the 3D LUT root folder.
 It is therefore important to back up your 3D LUT folder properly -- sharing an image with its XMP is pointless if the recipient doesn't also have the same 3D LUT file in their own 3D LUT folder.